gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 *Journal of Economic Literature*,
 Mar., 1976, Vol. 14, No. 1 (Mar., 1976), pp. 54- 62
 Stable URL: https://www.jstor.org/stable/2722803

+Oakeshott, Michael.
+1991 [1962].
+*Rationalism in Politics and Other Essays*.
+Indianapolis:
+Liberty Fund.

 Rothbard, Murray N. 2009.
 *Man, Economy, and State, with Power and Market*.